networkcobwebs/minecraft-server-manager/README.md

 * Ubuntu 14.04 (EOL'ed, btw) and Ubuntu 16.04.1
 * Apache2 installed from their repository
 * Node.js 4.5.0

+Make sure if your Minecraft Server is running as a normal user that the same normal user executes the Node.js ```minecraft_server.js``` script provided in order for the web interface to be able to read the ops, properties, and most importantly, the jar to be able to manage chunks.

 The web interface assumes the Node.js script that controls the Minecraft server Java process is listening on localhost:3000 for now.